In the module “CDesigner” (cdesigner) from Prestaeg for PrestaShop, a guest can perform SQL injection in affected versions.

 • Obtain admin access

-• Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins’s ajax scripts
+• Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins’ ajax scripts

 Proof of concept